Marcell Ozuna Player Props: Braves vs. Padres

 - Ozuna hit .226 with 19 doubles, 23 home runs and 31 walks.

-- Ozuna drove in a run in 37 of 127 games last year, with multiple RBIs in 16 of them.
-He drove in three or more runs in two games.
+- Ozuna picked up an RBI in 37 of 127 games last season (29.1%), including 16 occasions when he drove in multiple runs (12.6%).
+He had three or more RBIs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.